tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 <a class="noCrossRef" class="noExtIcon" href="http://developer.ebay.com/DevZone/finding/CallRef/findItemsByProduct.html"><img src="images/ebaytable_3_17.png" alt="eBay parameters" /></a>

 But the sample request also contains links to each of the parameters.
-When you click a parameter value in the sample request, you go to a page that provides more details about that parameter value, such as the [ItemFilter](http://developer.ebay.com/DevZone/finding/CallRef/types/ItemFilter.html).
-This is likely because the parameter values are more complex and require more explanation.
+When you click a parameter value in the sample request, you go to a page that provides more details about that parameter value, such as the [`ItemFilter`](http://developer.ebay.com/DevZone/finding/CallRef/types/ItemFilter.html).
+The separate page with more detail is likely because the parameter values are more complex and require detailed explanation.

 The same parameter values might be used in other requests as well, so eBay's approach likely facilitates re-use.
 Even so, I dislike jumping around to other pages for the information I need.

-### Swagger UI's approach for request body parameters
+### Swagger UI's approach to request body parameters

-[Swagger UI](pubapis_swagger.html), which we explore later and also [demo](pubapis_swagger_demo.html), provides another approach for documenting the request body parameter.
+[Swagger UI](pubapis_swagger.html), which we explore later and also [demo](pubapis_swagger_demo.html), provides another approach to documenting the request body parameter.
 Swagger UI shows the request body parameters in the format that you see below.
 Swagger UI lets you toggle between an "Example Value" and a "Model" view for both responses and request body parameters.

 <a class="noExtIcon" href="http://petstore.swagger.io/#/operations/pet/addPet"><img src="images/swaggeruiexamplemodel.png"/></a>

 See the [Swagger Petstore](http://petstore.swagger.io/) to explore the demo here.
 The Example Value shows a sample of the syntax along with examples.
 When you click the **Model** link, you see a sample request body parameter and any descriptions of each element in the request body parameter.

 The Model includes expand/collapse toggles with the values.
-(The [Petstore demo](http://petstore.swagger.io/) doesn't actually include many parameter descriptions in the Model, but if any descriptions were included, they would appear here in the Model rather than the Example Value.)
+(The [Petstore demo](http://petstore.swagger.io/) doesn't include many parameter descriptions in the Model, but if you include descriptions, they would appear here in the Model rather than the Example Value.)

 {: .tip}
 In a later section, I dive into Swagger.
 If you want to skip there now, go to [Introduction to Swagger](pubapis_swagger_intro.html).

 You can see that there's a lot of variety in documenting JSON and XML in request body parameters.
 There's no right way to document the information.
 As always, choose the method that depicts your API's parameters in the clearest, easiest-to-read way.

 If you have relatively simple parameters, your choice won't matter that much.
-But if you have complex, unwieldy parameters, you may have to resort to custom styling and templates to present them clearly.
+But if you have complex, unwieldy parameters, you may have to resort to custom styling and templates to present them more clearly.
 I explore this topic in more depth in the [Response example and schema section](docapis_doc_sample_responses_and_schema.html).

 ## Parameters for the surfreport endpoint